PopovEvgeniy/mugenresourcedecompiler/readme.txt

 Change log

 1.0: Initial version.
-1.1 – 1.1.9: The experimental unstable builds.
+1.1-1.1.9: The experimental unstable builds.
-1.2 – 1.8.1: The stable branch.
+1.2-1.8.1: The stable branch.
 1.8.2: The program was totally rewritten.
-1.8.3: Small changes in the source code.
+1.8.3: The small changes in the source code.
-1.8.4: Small changes.
+1.8.4: The small changes.
 Windows 9x support has been dropped.
 1.8.4.0.1: Documentation updated.
-1.8.5: Small changes.
+1.8.5: The small changes.
-1.8.6 – 1.8.7: The program was adapted to the new versions of SFF DECOMPILER and SND EXTRACT.
+1.8.6-1.8.7: The program was adapted to the new versions of SFF DECOMPILER and SND EXTRACT.
-1.8.8: Small changes.
+1.8.8: The small changes.
 1.8.9: A small bug is fixed.
-1.9 – 1.9.1: Small changes.
+1.9-1.9.1: The small changes.
 1.9.1.1: Documentation updated.
-1.9.2 – 1.9.4: Small changes.
+1.9.2-1.9.4: The small changes.
 1.9.4.1: Documentation updated.
-1.9.5: Small changes.
+1.9.5: The small changes.
+1.9.5.1: Documentation updated.
+1.9.6: The small changes.